The JECA Story

 Our school is indebted to the service of Pastor Sam Gage and Judge Syd Jordan, our founding board members and the individuals who led us through our first three years.
 Pastor Gage and his wife Dana conceived the original vision of JECA and took the steps to turn that vision into a reality.
 The tilling and planting years were arduous, and we are a bountiful school because of their early labors.

 Our school has always enjoyed a sweet, caring family atmosphere full of encouragement, grace, help, Gospel productivity, and joy.
 Our families relish opportunities to fellowship, pray, and grow with each other.
-We are nearly 70 families attending more than 30 different churches, but the unifying and central theme of each church and home is the reality of the Gospel.
+We are nearly 80 families attending 35 different churches, but the unifying and central theme of each church and home is the reality of the Gospel.
 We solve problems with the Gospel and trust in the reality of the Gospel for both salvation and daily living.

 In October of 2014, we purchased the former campus of Pioneer Christian Academy (1969-2009).
 We have 25 acres of field, hills, and woods that we call Jackson Hollow.
 It’s a wonderful solitude with many deer and wild turkey at our doorstep—only eight miles from downtown Nashville.